-In general, state car insurance laws may require some level of these auto coverages:
+In general, state car insurance laws may require some level of the auto coverages listed below.
+For more information about car insurance policies state-by-state, visit our state auto insurance page.

 Liability Insurance covers injuries that you, the designated driver or policyholder, cause to someone else.
 You and family members listed on the policy may also be covered when driving someone else’s car with their permission.